VISTA (telescope)

 The VISTA (Visible and Infrared Survey Telescope for Astronomy) is a wide-field reflecting telescope with a 4.1 metre mirror, located at the Paranal Observatory in Chile.
 It is operated by the European Southern Observatory and started science operations in December 2009.
 VISTA was conceived and developed by a consortium of universities in the United Kingdom led by Queen Mary University of London and became an in-kind contribution to ESO as part of the UK's accession agreement, with the subscription paid by the UK Science and Technology Facilities Council (STFC).

-VISTA is a survey telescope working at infrared wavelengths, and is by far the largest telescope in the world dedicated to surveying the sky at near-infrared wavelengths.
-The telescope has only one instrument: VIRCAM, the Vista InfraRed CAMera.
+VISTA is a survey telescope working originally at infrared wavelengths, and was the largest telescope in the world dedicated to surveying the sky at near-infrared wavelengths.
+From 2009 - 2023 the telescope had only one instrument: VIRCAM, the Vista InfraRed CAMera.
 This is a 3-tonne camera containing 16 special detectors sensitive to infrared light, with a combined total of 67 million pixels.

-A second-generation instrument called 4MOST, a 2400-object fibre-fed multi-object spectrograph, is under development to start operations at the telescope in 2025.
+A second-generation instrument called 4MOST, a 2400-object fibre-fed multi-object spectrograph, was installed in 2024-25 and started operations at the telescope in 2026.

-Observing at wavelengths longer than those visible to the human eye allows VISTA to study objects that may be almost impossible to see in visible light because they are cool, obscured by dust clouds or because their light has been stretched towards redder wavelengths by the expansion of space during the light's long journey from the early Universe.
+Observing at wavelengths longer than those visible to the human eye allowed VISTA to study objects that may be almost impossible to see in visible light because they are cool, obscured by dust clouds or because their light has been stretched towards redder wavelengths by the expansion of space during the light's long journey from the early Universe.

-The project
+4MOST

+The new 4MOST multi-object spectrograph saw first light on VISTA in October 2025, starting science operations in 2026, planning for 5+ years of operation.
+Key components of 4MOST are a new 4-lens wide-field corrector giving a hexagonal science field of 2.5 degrees diameter; a fibre-positioner with 2436 individually movable fibre-optic spines, and three spectrographs mounted on the telescope base: 1624 fibres are routed to two medium-resolution spectrographs covering the full visible wavelength range 370-950 nm, while 812 fibres go to one high-resolution spectrograph covering three smaller wavelength windows of blue, green and red light.
+Additional hardware includes 4 metrology cameras, new active-optics cameras and calibration sources.

+Medium and high-resolution observations are simultaneous; typical exposures are 20-30 minutes length, with repeated visits for fainter objects.

+4MOST will cover the entire Southern hemisphere sky with several visits to each location over the first 5 years, while fibres are shared out between many distinct science projects in each pointing.
+Projects include followup of targets from space missions including GAIA, eROSITA and PLATO, plus supernova discoveries from Rubin Observatory and others.